SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating API Gateway cluster using Direct mode/README.md

 *   Install source and target API Gateway instances.
 The version of target API Gateway should be higher than source API Gateway.
 Supported source API Gateway versions are 10.1 and above
 *   If custom keystore files are used in the source API Gateway installation, copy the files to the same location in the target installation

+> **Note**: **To avoid known issue in 10.7 migration **

+When you migrate from 10.5 to 10.7 version of API Gateway, the fields such as "gatewayEndpoints" and "provider" are not migrated to 10.7 from 10.5.

+Before performing the migration, add the two fields in the following location
+<Installation_Location>\IntegrationServer\instances\default\packages
+\WmAPIGateway\bin\migrate\MigrationESHandler.xml
+under the property name 'typesFields' and entry key 'apis'.

+This issue will be fixed in the 10.7 fix 4.

 Details
 -------